3 Steps to ISO 9001 Certification – 2023 Update

 Step 1: Define the Quality Management System

 The starting point for ISO 9001 certification is to define how the company appropriately applies the ISO 9001 requirements.
-As we have mentioned in a previous blog, there are specific documents that must be prepared in order to define your company’s QMS.
-These straightforward documents explain how ISO is used in your business in terms your managers and employees can understand and adhere to in the course of their jobs.
+As we have mentioned in a previous blog, you must prepare specific documents to determine your company’s QMS.
+These documents explain how your business uses ISO in a language your managers and employees can understand.

 All ISO 9001 certified companies have the following documents in place: